Why try using a popup wheel?

 You can add a delay or display your spin-the-wheel popup as the visitor is about to exit.
 These modifications will help alleviate the pressure on your visitors and improve your conversion rate.

-Also, by not letting your popup appear too soon, you’ll collect more qualified leads.
+Also, by not letting your popup appear too soon, you’ll get more qualified leads.
 After all, if you collect someone’s email before they have even had a chance to get to know your brand and products, chances are that you might not succeed in converting them.

 2: The wheel should match your brand style